sjfke/nonbleedingedge/cheatsheets/powershell.rst

 Getting Started
 ===============

-Like any shell PowerShell allows interaction with files, folders, processes, the computer and network interfaces etc, but as objects, for example:
+Like any shell PowerShell provides an environment which allows interaction with files, folders, processes, the computer and network interfaces etc, but as objects, for example:

 * An ``Item`` object, which can be a *file*, *directory*, *link*, *registry-key* etc;
-* A ``ChildItem`` object, child objects for the current folder (location);
+* A ``ChildItem`` object, children of the current folder (location);
 * A ``Location`` object, where you are in the file system;
-* A ``Process`` object, details of running processes;
+* A ``Process`` object, details of running process(es);
 * An ``MSFT_NetAdapter`` object, for network interfaces;
 * A ``ComputerInfo`` object, providing details of the computer, operating system etc;